aklump/easy-perms/knowledge/pages/general/install2.md

 Because you are creating a second dependency library you need to take additional steps regarding source control and dependency management.

 * You should commit _opt/aklump/easy-perms/composer.lock_
-* You should not commit _opt/aklump/easy-perms/vendor_
+* You should commit _opt/aklump/easy-perms/vendor_ ...
-* In your deployment workflow, you must handle dependency installation, e.g. `cd opt/aklump/easy-config && composer install`
+* ...
+OR if not committing _vendor_ then in your deployment workflow, you must handle dependency installation, e.g. `cd opt/aklump/easy-config && composer install`

 ### Updating Stand-Alone Version